majkrzak/sp-sota-maps/readme.md

 Final typesetting have to be done with `lualatex`.
 Recommended way is to do it is with `latexmk`.
 This ensures files are generated correctly.

-Output directory is specified by the `SOTA_OUTPUT` environment variable and defaults to `./output`.
+The output directory is specified by the `SOTA_OUTPUT` environment variable and defaults to `./output`.

 To run the final typesetting, execute the following: